Supplier pay on-time or pay interest policy

 - The following clauses provide an example of clauses which reflect the policy and may be appropriate to include in relevant contracts valued up to A$1million (GST inclusive).
 These clauses are examples only and entities may draft their own clauses to implement this policy.
 If entities use the model clauses, care should be taken to ensure that they are correctly adapted to the relevant contract – e.g. by ensuring they are consistent with the language used in the contract and do not conflict with other clauses and definitions elsewhere in the contract.

 Example clause to establish 20-day payment terms and late interest

 X. Payment Terms

 X1.
-The non-corporate Commonwealth entity will pay the Supplier within 20 days after receipt of a Correctly Rendered Invoice.
+The non-corporate Commonwealth entity will pay the Supplier within 20 days after acknowledgement of the satisfactory delivery of the goods or services and receipt of a Correctly Rendered Invoice.
 If this period ends on a day that is not a Business Day, payment is due on the next Business Day.

 Y1.
 This Clause Y only applies where:

 Y2.
-For payments made by the non-corporate Commonwealth entity more than 20 days after the amount became due and payable, the non-corporate Commonwealth entity must pay the Interest accrued on the payment.
+For payments made by the non-corporate Commonwealth entity after the payment is due, the non-corporate Commonwealth entity pays the unpaid amount plus interest on the unpaid amount.

 SI = UA x GIC x D